 After Williams falls and leaves, No. 5 UNC outlasts Clemson

 Williams wasn’t there to see it.
-He sustained an episode of vertigo a minute before halftime, falling in front of his team’s bench and getting led into the locker room.
+He sustained an episode of vertigo with a minute left before halftime, falling in front of his team’s bench and getting led into the locker room.
 He did not return for the final 20 minutes.

 Cameron Johnson had 19 points with six 3s of his own, and Luke Maye had 13 points and 10 rebounds.